Skip to main content

 Health topics • Traumatic brain injury (education)

-Plain education on head injury and how magnet pair training talks about hard cases—not medical advice and not a treatment claim.
+Plain education on head injury, concussion awareness, and how magnet-pair training discusses hard cases—not medical advice and not a treatment claim.

 Important safety note about traumatic brain injury & biomagnetism: Biomagnetism is a wellness add-on and is not a substitute for medical diagnosis, treatment, or emergency care.
 Always work with a licensed clinician for any health condition before starting, stopping, or changing any therapy.